Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Drag-and-drop automation rules

-Developers will also enjoy the ability to connect information from version controls, builds, deployments, or feature flagging tools.
-This will provide you with instant visibility into the software development pipeline.
+Developers can also enjoy the ability to connect information from version controls, builds, deployments, or feature flagging tools.
+This helps give you instant visibility into the software development pipeline.

 Jira is free for up to ten users.
-The paid plans start at $7 and $14 per month per user, respectively.
-Try it free for seven days.
+And their paid plans start at $7 and $14 per month per user, respectively.
+But you can try it free for seven days.

 #5 – SAM9000 Review — Best For Marketers and Designers

 Use AI technology to help manage your agile projects.
 Benefit from 3D Kanban boards, file sharing, and 100 GB of cloud storage.
 Starts at $29.

 SAM9000 is an agile project management tool that leverages the power of artificial intelligence.
 This smart assistant helps you move projects along while keeping everything fast and secure.